-Fishing with bait is allowed at most Utah fisheries, but there are some special regulations to note in certain locations; make sure to check for special regulations on waters you plan to fish during a trip.
+Fishing with bait is allowed at most Utah fisheries, but there are some special regulations to note in certain locations.
+Make sure to check for special regulations on waters you plan to fish during a trip.

 The Division of Wildlife Resources also maintains an interactive map showing the latest fishing report for all of Utah's fisheries.
 The map is filterable or you can zoom out and evaluate rivers, streams, lakes and reservoirs near you or your vacation plans.
-See the DWR fishing report.

 "Utah has more than 1,000 fishable lakes and numerous fishing streams."

 Whether you’re picking up a pole for the very first time or you’re an experienced angler hungry to try a new fishing hole, one of the most rewarding ways to see Utah’s rivers and lakes is by going with a guide.
 Guides and outfitters allow you to deeply experience the outdoors, without any planning or wayfinding stressors.
 They also know Utah’s lands intimately, offer local perspectives and geological insights, and make sure your trip follows the ethic of Forever Mighty.